Cannabis License Types

-A broad range of license types play an important role in a functioning cannabis market.
-As states and municipalities continue to implement medical and adult-use cannabis policies, the availability and accessibility of licenses will greatly facilitate the transition from an illicit to an above-ground market and ensure opportunities for a wide array of individuals, businesses, and communities.
+A broad range of license types is essential to a well-functioning cannabis marketplace.
+A variety of licenses without restrictive caps will help the transition from an unregulated to an above-ground cannabis market and ensure opportunities for a wide array of individuals, businesses, and communities.

-Retailer/Dispensary are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
-The extent that retailers are free to conduct delivery, run promotions, and advertise their products is subject to the individual state and local laws for which the business resides in.
+Cannabis retailers—often referred to as “dispensaries”—are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
+The extent that retailers are free to deliver, run promotions, and advertise their products is subject to the state and local laws in which the operator is located.

-Retail Non-Storefront/Delivery provides for operators to sell cannabis and cannabis products to consumers via delivery, without a consumer-facing retail store.
-Non-storefront delivery licensees are subjected to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
+A retail non-storefront license allows an operator to sell cannabis and cannabis products to consumers exclusively via delivery.
+Non-storefront licensees are subject to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on site.
+Non-storefront retailers operate out of a warehouse or depot-like headquarters, out of which all inventory and delivery vehicles move.

-Cultivation authorizes a licensee to grow cannabis for commercial purposes.
+A cultivation license authorizes a licensee to grow cannabis for commercial purposes.
 Cultivators engage in the growing, trimming, drying, and curing of the cannabis plant.
 Cannabis can be grown indoors, outdoors, or in a greenhouse, with indoor cultivation being the most common.
-Some states break down their cultivation licenses by size (specialty, small, medium, large) and type (indoor, outdoor, mixed-light etc.), whereas some states have one all-encompassing cultivation license.
+Some states break down their cultivation licenses by size (specialty, small, medium, large) and type (indoor, outdoor, mixed-light, etc.), whereas some states have one all-encompassing cultivation license.
 Offering a wide range of cultivation licenses promotes a diverse community of cultivators and helps ensure that growers have legitimate access to the legal market.

-Distribution certifies the holder to transport cannabis and cannabis products between licensees along the supply chain, from cultivation to the final point-of-sale.
+A distribution license authorizes a licensee to transport cannabis and cannabis products between licensees along the supply chain, from cultivation to the final point-of-sale.
 The scope of a distribution license varies from state to state.
-Some states allow distributors to facilitate cannabis testing and enforce packaging and labeling compliance, whereas other states only allow distributors to serve as merely a transportation service.
+Some states allow distributors to facilitate cannabis testing and enforce packaging and labeling compliance, whereas distributors in other states serve as merely a transportation service for cannabis businesses.

-Laboratory Testing license grants a facility to test cannabis and cannabis products for a variety of substances, including cannabinoids, pesticides, and residual solvents.
+A laboratory testing license allows a facility to test cannabis and cannabis products for their cannabinoid content, potency, and a variety of unwanted contaminants, such as heavy metals, pesticides, and residual solvents.
 The purpose of cannabis laboratory testing is to ensure that all cannabis products meet state safety and public health requirements, which enables businesses to foster a sense of transparency and trust with their consumers.
-There is a great deal of variance in testing requirements among states with legal cannabis, and there is a great need for standardization.
+There is notable variance in testing requirements among states with legal cannabis, and there is a great need for standardization.

-Microbusiness validates business owners to vertically integrate.
-A single microbusiness may engage in every step of the process, from cultivation to the final point of sale, or a microbusiness may only participate in a few processes, such as cultivation, manufacturing, and distribution.
+A microbusiness license allows operators to vertically integrate, but with limitations on the total size of the business.
+A single microbusiness may engage in every step of the cannabis supply chain, from cultivation to the final point of sale, or a microbusiness may only participate in a few processes, such as cultivation, manufacturing, and distribution.
+Microbusiness licenses create opportunities for small business owners to enter the cannabis industry and make the cannabis marketplace more competitive.

 By checking this box and submitting your information to Weedmaps: